2018 Updated Recon

 These are exciting updates, but since we haven't put the new Recon to the test, the following review still refers to the previous version.

 The Recon was among the highest rated laptop backpacks we tested but scored just a little lower in a few of the significant tested ratings.
-In fact, it almost tied with the Editors' Choice winner the Osprey Flapjack in a few of the six categories we used to evaluate these backpacks: storage, ease of use, and water resistance.
+In fact, it scored highly in the six categories we used to evaluate these backpacks: storage, ease of use, and water resistance.
 Our testers also thought it was one of the most comfortable packs to wear, both while walking or riding a bike.
 If you need a contender that can also be used out in the woods, this contender is an excellent choice, with water bladder compatibility and plenty of extra external pockets for clothing.

 The Recon scored very well in laptop protection just like its cousin The North Face Borealis, which is the second highest score we awarded, with an 8 out of a possible 10.
 Still, there is much room for improvement.
 What we did like was that it had two pockets, a bigger one in the main compartment that holds a 15-inch laptop, and a smaller one which can hold either a tablet or an 11" Chromebook.
 We also loved how the laptop pockets are suspended mid-back, and the padding in the back plate stretches about three inches below the bottom of the laptop pocket to the bottom of the bag, a feature we found critical in ensuring the laptop doesn't take a hit when the bag is put on the ground.
 Both sleeves for your laptops are a bit snug, which made it difficult to get out in a pinch.